 Think of the combination “coupled” and “thrive”.
 We’ve got far-reaching, non-enumerated duties toward the common good and self-sacrifice as the solution to problems.
 We don’t need to be concerned with survival/productivity and therefore don’t need to be stingy towards the needy — especially since somebody’s problem is everybody’s problem.
 So we distribute the costs of individual weaknesses, mistakes and misfortunes throughout the population because we can afford to deal with them and nobody has the right to refuse.

 This “we’re rich” plus “we’re in it together” produces a love for grand public works and programs meant to help and nurture the people in various ways.
 The fact that this requires taxation is not much of a problem since wealth is produced by the system as a whole anyway.
-The reason we’re not using our society’s wealth to satisfy everyone’s needs is that some are hogging more than their fair share.
-Restrictions on behavior is mostly in service of combating this.
+The reason we’re not currently using our society’s wealth to satisfy everyone’s needs is that some (the rich) are hogging more than their fair share.
+Restrictions on behavior is mostly in service of combating this inequality in access to resources and the power it brings.
 This is close to the essence of the modern political left.

 Putting “decoupled” and “survive” together yields the right.
 Here everybody is responsible for themselves and their loved ones only.
 You have your list of rights and obligations but anything more is strictly over and above what is required.
 Civilization is kept running by the productive and thus being productive must be rewarded and being unproductive or even destructive must be punished or at the very least not supported or society will stagnate or worse.
 You’ll suffer the consequences of your own mistakes and misfortunes because you must learn to improve, be an example to others — and because nobody else is obligated to clean up after you.